sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 title = "Styles of Support"
-subtitle = "Understanding Helping Attitudes" author = "Stijn Dejongh" description = " "
+subtitle = "Understanding Helping Attitudes" author = "Stijn Dejongh" description = """
+Helping Attitudes describes different roles helpers adopt to offer appropriate support, emphasizing flexibility, active listening, and the importance of shifting between roles based on the client's evolving needs.
+"""
 summary = """
-The pattern of "Helping Attitudes" explores various roles a helper can adopt when assisting someone in solving a problem.
-These roles range from passive listening (Rubber Duck) to actively diagnosing and solving problems (Doctor).
-A key element is the flexibility of the helper to shift between roles as the situation evolves, frequently returning to the Process Consultant stance to reassess and realign.
-Understanding these roles ensures that the help provided is both relevant and adaptive to the person being helped.
+Helping Attitudes refer to the various roles helpers can adopt when assisting others in problem-solving, ranging from listening passively to actively diagnosing and prescribing solutions.
+Flexibility in shifting between these roles ensures relevant and adaptive support.
+The helper's ability to move between attitudes such as Rubber Duck, Process Consultant, Crafter, and Doctor, based on the client's needs, is essential for maintaining a balanced and effective helping relationship.
+This pattern highlights the importance of understanding power dynamics and re-engaging in a reflective, non-directive manner when necessary.
 """
 categories = [
     "communication"
 ]
 tags = [
-    "consulting", "advice", "empathy", "interpersonal skills", "understanding" ] uuid = "cffb7fab-580e-4add-b807-d3a76b3209c7" aliases = ["cffb7fab-580e-4add-b807-d3a76b3209c7"]
+    "consulting", "advice", "empathy", "interpersonal skills", "understanding", "relationships" ] uuid = "cffb7fab-580e-4add-b807-d3a76b3209c7" aliases = ["cffb7fab-580e-4add-b807-d3a76b3209c7"]
 pubdate = "2024-09-17"
-image = ""
+image = "concepts/banner_helping_attitudes"
-social_image = ""
+socialImage = "concepts/helping_attitudes_roles.svg"
 related_concepts = [
   "7dfd0b45-b8e2-4ef9-90b4-e5316397f55b",
   "c57288e3-b102-4212-adb7-a4339a3a9e87",